siemens/CtrlppCheck/docs/user.md

 # Quality Checks

-Each of the quality checks documented below) can return a score between 0 and 100.
-The sum of all performed checks gives the quality score.
-To avoid problems with problems that e.g. do not contain panels, a score of 1 will be returned for the related exam(s).
+Each of the quality checks documented below can return a score between 0 and 100.
+The score is calculated like this:
+Each check in a qualitycheck represents a point.
+Each check not passed is rewarded an error point.
+The final result (score) is the percentage or checks not passed in relation to the number of test in total.
+Checks disabled in the settings dialogue are not counted.
+A check can be weighed by assigning it a higher number of points in the settings dialogue.
+If such a chek fails it will also be awarded a higher number or error points.

 ## Available Checks

 ### General static check

-These checks give an initial assessment of the entire folder and its files and are therefore carried out for all folder checks.
+These checks give an initial assessment of the entire folder and its files and are therefore carried out for all folder checks (e.g. pictures, scripts).

 | Check per folder | Good range | Reason |
 |----- | ------|-----|